Papers (click to expand)

 Penultimate draft and link to published version coming soon.

 What's in an Aim?
-Provisionally forthcoming in Oxford Studes in Metaethics (vol. 17).
+Forthcoming in Oxford Studes in Metaethics, vol. 17.

 Metaethical constitutivists seek to ground normativity in facts about what is constitutive of agency.
 One strand of constitutivism locates the foundations of normativity in constitutive aims, which are standardly conceived of in teleological terms.
 In this paper, I show that the teleological conception of constitutive aims is inadequate for the constitutivist project.
 I challenge the teleological conception of constitutive aims in three ways.
 The first is that it cannot account for normative authority.
 The second challenge is that the teleological conception it is insufficiently generalizable to attitudes.
 And the third challenge is that the teleological conception conflates the aims of agents with the aims of actions/attitudes.
 In light of these challenges, I conclude that if the appeal to constitutive aims is to succeed, constitutivists need a different conception thereof.
 I provide such an alternative by developing a commitment-based conception of constitutive aims.
 On this conception, actions and attitudes constitutively represent their objects as having certain properties, and their constitutive aims are fixed by the accuracy-conditions of these representations.
 Because such representations constitutively involve a commitment on the part of the agent to the object’s having the relevant property, they have normative authority for the agent.
 So, unlike the teleological conception, the commitment-based conception yields a unified constitutivism that delivers authoritative normative standards for both actions and attitudes.